KEELY O'BRIEN

 -We select one new cake message to bake and deliver in the local community.
 The story of this cake is incorporated into the existing performance.
 In this way, the project shifts and accumulates in response to each local context.

 -The performance is structured as “dessert theatre,” with the audience seated at communal tables for an interactive cake tasting, pairing each story with a different flavour.
 The performance tells the stories of the cakes that were baked and delivered, intertwined with Keely's own personal stories and experiences.
 Sound, lighting, and projection design support the performance.
 The stories range from moving, funny, banal, strange, and heart wrenching.
-There is delightful tension in pairing enjoyable flavours with challenging messages: the tart rhubarb jam of embarrassment, the spicy ginger of frustration, the dark salted chocolate of grief.

 3. Project History

 Secret Ingredients was commissioned and developed through Theatre Replacement’s COLLIDER Artist Residency.
-It had a work-in-progress presentation at HOLD ON LET GO (Vancouver BC, January 2024), and upcoming presentations at HOLD ON LET GO (February 2025) and Eastern Front Theatre STAGES Festival (Dartmouth NS, June 2025).
+It had a work-in-progress presentation at HOLD ON LET GO (Vancouver BC, January 2024), it was presented at HOLD ON LET GO (February 2025), and Eastern Front Theatre STAGES Festival (Dartmouth NS, June 2025), and is upcoming at Kay Meek Cultural Centre (Vancouver BC, Nov.
+2025), Nakai Theatre Pivot Festival (Whitehorse YT, Jan.
+2026) and the Klondike Institute of Arts & Culture (Dawson City YT, Jan.
+2026).
 Developed with support from The Canada Council for the Arts.
-We are currently seeking opportunities for national and international presentation.

 4. Creative Team